bartoszmodelski/ocaml-preemption-attempts/README.md

-# Log documenting attempts to force OCaml into preemption.
+# Log with attempts to preempt OCaml

 ## Perform effect in signal handler